nilefy/nilefy/apps/frontend/docs/built-in-db.md

   - Offers a dropdown menu with edit and remove options.
   - Ensures a seamless user experience with dynamic interactions.

+  // IMAGE FOR THE LIST OF TABLES AND THE FUNCTIONALITY OF REMOVING/RENAMING

 ## Additional Functionality

 The module extends its capabilities with additional functionality, including: